Fibrations of $\infty$-categories: Finality and initiality

-We use the next result frequently. \begin{lemma} Let $\cC \to \cD$ be a functor between $\infty$-categories. \begin{enumerate} \item This functor is final if and only if, for each functor $\cD\to \Spaces$, the canonical map between spaces
+We use the next result frequently. \begin{lemma} Let $\cC \xra{F} \cD$ be a functor between $\infty$-categories. \begin{enumerate} \item This functor $F$ is final if and only if, for each presheaf $\cF\in \PShv(\cD)$, the canonical map between limit spaces

 is an equivalence.